 Cost of Services Revenue.
-Cost of services revenue increased \$1.8 million, or 68%, from \$2.7 million in the three months ended June 30, 2005 to \$4.5 million in the three months ended June 30, 2006.
-Cost of services revenue represented 28% of our services revenue in the three months ended June 30, 2005 and 31% of our services revenue in the three months ended June 30, 2006.
-The increase in cost of services revenue was primarily the result of higher employee compensation and travel expenses totaling approximately \$1.0 million resulting from higher headcount and increased sales.
+Cost of services revenue increased \$6.8 million, or 51%, from \$13.2 million in fiscal 2006 to \$20.0 million in fiscal 2007.
+Cost of services revenue represented 30% of our services revenue in fiscal 2007 compared to 28% in fiscal 2006.
+The increase in cost of services revenue was primarily the result of higher employee compensation and travel expenses totaling approximately \$3.5 million resulting from higher headcount and increased sales as well as higher third party outsourcing costs of approximately \$0.9 million.